hightechu/2021-skills-academy/modules/day1/README.md

 ## Collabovation Module Details

 #### Daily Standup

 ```
-Developers will start the day by exploraing three questions [1] What did we do yesterday?
+Developers will start the day by exploraing three questions:
+[1] What did we do yesterday?
 [2] What is the plan for the day?
 [3] What is standing in your way?
 ```

 #### Workshop: _Team Trust Accelerator_

 ```
 In this hands-on workshop, developers will complete a series of synchronous exercises designed to help teams better understand their diverse strengths and actually practice being a team.
 ```

 #### Workshop: _Tech Tool Training_

 ```
 In this hands-on workshop, developers will be introduced to the main technologies and tools being used in the Academy including: GitHub, Visual Studio Code, Slack, Zoom and MURAL.
 ```

 #### Building Block: _Techsploring the Tools_

 ```